Believe . . . It’s SPRING!!! Just 6 MONTHS till the District A FESTIVAL ~ 10/11/14

-2014 in District A is off to a great start ~ On JAN 7th, City Planners came to Pleasant Ridge Community Council to introduce and discuss “Form-Based Code” with all of us.
+2014 in District A has been busy from the start ~ On JAN 7th, City Planners came to Pleasant Ridge Community Council to introduce and discuss “Form-Based Code” with all of us.
 The room was full; the questions from residents and business owners raised key issues; and a motion to move forward passed unanimously!

 Scroll down to learn more about “Form-Based Code” within Plan Cincinnati and take a look at the approved Urban Design Plan (2000) + Market Study & Vision (2007) for Pleasant Ridge.
 These documents = the foundation on which we can build a Form-Based Code for our Business District.